tardate/LittleArduinoProjects/Electronics101/MCP2200/DevKit/README.md

 #### GPIO Output

+The I/O pins actually have decent current handling capabilities, from the datasheet:

+* Maximum output current sunk or sourced by any I/O pin: 25 mA
+* Maximum current sunk or soruced by all ports: 90 mA

 Using the GPIO pins for digital output involves two HID commands.
 * CONFIGURE: set pin mode in IO_bmap, and
 * SET_CLEAR_OUTPUTS to set or clear pin states

 Example TODO..

 #### GPIO Input